AngelosTheodorakis/Data-Science-Projects/README.md

 ## [**Project 6 - Titanic dataset.**](https://github.com/AngelosTheodorakis/Data_Analysis_Projects/tree/master/Titanic_Dataset)
 This is the famous Titanic dataset.
 I've downloaded the data from Kaggle.
-- Conducted EDA.
+- Conducted *EDA*.
-- Used logistic regression to predict whether the passengers on the test set survived or not.
+- Used *logistic regression* to predict whether the passengers on the test set survived or not.

 <img src="images/unnamed-chunk-28-2.png" width="600" height="400" />